vaibhav-9673/Vrinda-store/README.md

 3. Dashboard creation

 ### Business Questions Explored
-This project wasn't just about crunching numbers; it was about unraveling insights that could drive growth. 📈 I delved into a plethora of business questions:
+<br>This project wasn't just about crunching numbers; it was about unraveling insights that could drive growth. 📈 I delved into a plethora of business questions:
-📈 **Comparative Sales and Orders Analysis:** Visualizing the fascinating connection between sales and orders in a single chart.
+<br>📈 **Comparative Sales and Orders Analysis:** Visualizing the fascinating connection between sales and orders in a single chart.
-📆 **Highest Sales Month**: Uncovering the powerhouse month with the highest sales and orders – a pivotal discovery for strategic planning.
+<br>📆 **Highest Sales Month**: Uncovering the powerhouse month with the highest sales and orders – a pivotal discovery for strategic planning.
-🚻 **Gender-Based Analysis:** Delving into purchasing patterns to reveal whether men or women were the bigger shoppers in 2022.
+<br>🚻 **Gender-Based Analysis:** Delving into purchasing patterns to reveal whether men or women were the bigger shoppers in 2022.
-📊 Order Status Breakdown: An in-depth analysis showcasing the distribution of different order statuses throughout the year.
+<br>📊 Order Status Breakdown: An in-depth analysis showcasing the distribution of different order statuses throughout the year.
-🏢 **Top Sales Contributing States:** Highlighting the top 10 states that played a significant role in driving sales growth.
+<br>🏢 **Top Sales Contributing States:** Highlighting the top 10 states that played a significant role in driving sales growth.
-👥 **Age and Gender Relation:** Unraveling the intriguing relationship between age, gender, and the number of orders unlocking hidden trends.
+<br>👥 **Age and Gender Relation:** Unraveling the intriguing relationship between age, gender, and the number of orders unlocking hidden trends.
-🌐 **Channel Contribution to Sales:** Assessing the impact of diverse sales channels on the overall revenue – crucial for channel optimization.
+<br>🌐 **Channel Contribution to Sales:** Assessing the impact of diverse sales channels on the overall revenue – crucial for channel optimization.
 🏆 **Highest Selling Category:** Identifying the winning category that emerged as the champion in terms of sales

 ### Data Cleaning and Transformation